anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 > Those under the heading 'Continuous' allow the Old Testament reading and its complementary psalm to stand independently of the other readings.
 Those under the heading 'Related' relate the Old Testament reading and the psalm to the Gospel reading.

 Those who prefer the readings to cohere can have their wishes partially satisfied by opting for the 'Related' Old Testament reading (and psalm), which is related to the Gospel reading.
-But the cost of this is that it prevents the Old Testament from speaking so clearly with its own voice, and there is no 'Related' alternative reading from the New Testament.
+But the cost of this is that it prevents the Old Testament from speaking so clearly with its own voice.
+Also, there is no 'Related' alternative reading from the New Testament.
+(RCL provides these two tracks until the Sunday before Advent, whereas Common Worship provides only the 'Related' track for the four Sundays before Advent, with some modifications.)

 ## Notes